12 Day Trips From London

 Both the train and bus will take you to the City of Salisbury, where you can then take a bus to Stonehenge for an extra £16 round trip.

 As you might have already figured out unless you take advantage of the free visit hack or you are simply an independent traveler, you are likely to spend more time and money visiting on your own.

 Discover the history of this college town up close and personal by taking a day trip to Cambridge.

-You can expect a day trip to Cambridge to last 6-8 hours or longer, and tickets will usually cost about £50-£60 per person.
+You can expect a day trip to Cambridge on an organized bus tour to last 6-8 hours or longer, and tickets will usually cost about £50-£60 per person.

-Day trips to Cambridge are typically about 6-8 hours long, and if you come on your own, expect to pay £15-£25 return for the train.
-Bus prices can be significantly cheaper, but travel time is much longer.
+If you come on your own, expect to pay £15-£25 return for the train.
+Public bus prices can be significantly cheaper, but travel time is much longer.

 Once you get there, you can also enjoy walking and punting tours around the town or even a hop-on-hop-off bus tour.